peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public string GetHeader(
         string name);

  Gets the first instance of the header field with the specified name, using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.).
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to lower case.).

     <b>Parameters:</b>